moliver28/research-handbook/content/handbook/engineering/open-source/growth-strategy.md

 ### Improve Contributor Journey

-Provide an outstanding and efficient contributor experience, from onboarding materials to final merge.
-Reduce contribution stumbling blocks and improve contribution velocity to make the contributor journey more efficient.
-Gather feedback from wider community contributors and product teams on contribution friction.
+Provide an outstanding, highly efficient and fast contributor experience, from onboarding to getting a change merged.
+One of the tactics is to reduce contribution stumbling blocks to make the contributor journey more efficient.
+These stumbling blocks will be identified through gathering feedback from wider community contributors, product teams and GitLab Team Members on contribution friction.

 #### Reduce Open Community MR Age